bkfunk/rating_wiki/README.md

 [rating values chart]: summary/dist_of_ratings_and_dims.png "Distribution of Rating Values and Dimensions Rated"
 [rating dimension values chart]: summary/dist_of_each_dimension.png "Distribution of Each Rating Dimension"
 [diff version avg 2]: summary/dev_from_version_avg_2.png "Distribution of Deviation from Version Average - 2+ ratings"
-[diff version avg 5]: summary/dev_from_version_avg_5.png "Distribution of Deviation from Version Average - 5+ ratings"
+[diff version avg 4]: summary/dev_from_version_avg_4.png "Distribution of Deviation from Version Average - 4+ ratings"
-[diff version avg 11]: summary/dev_from_version_avg_11.png "Distribution of Deviation from Version Average - 11+ ratings"
+[diff version avg 6]: summary/dev_from_version_avg_6.png "Distribution of Deviation from Version Average - 6+ ratings"
+[logged in rating dist]: summary/logged_in_rating_dist.png "Distribution of Ratings based on Logged-In Status"